PharadolBrown/PortfolioJavascript/BookingMovieTicket/README.md

 # Booking Ticket Workshop
-## Overview
   This workshop is designed to help you build a simple movie ticket booking system using JavaScript, HTML, and CSS.
 The system allows users to select movie seats, view the total price, and store their selection in local storage.

 ## Demo
 You can see a live demo of the project [here](https://pharadolbrown.github.io/PortfolioJavascript/BookingMovieTicket/index.html).